 There are plenty of other opportunities in a large variety of fields such as diplomacy and national security, medicine and engineering.
 By studying Spanish you will develop key skills such as the ability to build relationships in and across borders, critical thinking and problem solving, a global outlook and intercultural confidence.
 Businesses and organisations not only want to recruit people who talk a language, but they want to recruit people who have a deeper understanding of foreign environments and practices and who are first-class communicators, particularly if the communication is hard-to-reach!

 To read some examples of how learning languages can lead to interesting career paths, click here.

 We have a range of work experience opportunities for our students.
-For example, this year, our students have been teaching secondary school children in miniworkshops.
-Some students with an advance level of the language have been working as translators and proofreaders within the College.
+For example, this year, our students have been school children in miniworkshops.
+Some students with an advance level of the language have been working as translators, transcribers and proofreaders within the College.
 These experiences are great to add on your CV.

 Spain is a diverse country for A-level students to do work experience.
 Amongst the cities you could be visiting are Madrid, Barcelona and Malaga.
 Many of these destinations are university cities, providing you with the opportunity to explore and discover a vibrant and cultural city where you can meet professionals and other young people whilst practising your language skills and gain confidence and independence.
 The placements range from a conference centre and a bookshop to a laboratory or a health food shop.
 Just ask your teacher for details.